UnityGameStudio/Gemini-Unity-Package/README.md

 ![](/Images/ScreenShot4.JPG)

-### Step 2: Open the Unity, configure it and start using
+### Step 2: Open the Unity Editor, configure the package, and start using Gemini
 Inside the package, you will find a `Gemini_Manager_2` prefab.
 Drag the prefab into your scene, and add your API Gemini Secret Key inside the `JSONTemplate.json`.
 We recommend doing that, so you can git ignore your JSON file when working with github.

 ![](/Images/ScreenShot7.JPG)